Returning in 2026

 Accommodations, Single Supplements, and Meals

 This is an all-hotel trip.
 A single supplement may be available if you prefer your own room and there is availability at the hotels (please inquire after you register).
 If you sign up as a solo traveler, we will do our best to pair you with a roommate of the same gender.
-If we cannot find a roommate, then you will be charged a single supplement fee of $350 for the trip.
+If we cannot find a roommate, then you will be charged a single supplement fee for the trip.

 All meals and snacks are included once we arrive in Japan (excluding alcohol and additional beverages).